-Cancun and the neighboring treasures of Holbox, Isla Mujeres, Cozumel, Isla Contoy, and the small, fisherman village of Puerto Morelos each year welcome over 3 million visitors.
+Cancun and the neighboring treasures of Holbox, Isla Mujeres, Cozumel, Isla Contoy, and the small fishing village of Puerto Morelos welcome over 3 million visitors each year.

-In the state of Quintana Roo almost everything focuses on water activities, including jet skiing, snorkeling and scuba diving.
+In the state of Quintana Roo you’ll find opportunities to participate in water activities like jet skiing, snorkelling and scuba diving.

 Holbox (Isla Holbox)

-If you want to escape the hustle of Cancun, visit the sandy streets of Holbox.
-With its lack of cars and colorful Caribbean houses, it is peaceful, and during the summer months you can swim alongside whale sharks.
+If your wedding party wants to escape the hustle of Cancun, visit the sandy streets of Holbox.
+With a lack of cars and colorful Caribbean houses, it is peaceful, and during the summer you can swim alongside whale sharks.
 Isla Holbox is also a haven for birdwatchers, with over 150 bird species, including flamingos and pelicans.

 MUSA (Underwater Museum of Art)